 Food allergy reactions don’t always have to be life-threatening, but anaphylaxis is certainly a major concern.
 Less severe reactions can include tingling in the mouth, itching, headache, hives, wheezing, or digestive issues.

 Unfortunately, there is no solid answer as to how or why certain people become allergic to specific foods.
-It is more common in children, and barring anaphylactic allergies, many children have the potential to outgrow some allergens by the time they reach the age of 18.
+It is more common in children, and barring anaphylactic allergies, many children have the potential to outgrow some allergens by the time they reach the age of 18. [tweet_quote]Today, the average child is allergic to approximately four foods, compared to the one or two of years past.[/tweet_quote]

 While there isn’t solid data, most scientists agree that not only are the number of people with food allergies increasing, but also the average number of foods to which a single person is allergic to.
 Today, the average child is allergic to approximately four foods, compared to the one or two of years past.
 (3)